moleculerjs/awesome-moleculer/README.md

 - [Health-check middleware](https://gist.github.com/icebob/c717ae22002b9ecaa4b253a67952da3a)  - Health-check middleware for Moleculer (for Kubernetes liveness readiness checks)
 ### Security
 - [moleculer-middleware-permissions](https://github.com/Embraser01/moleculer-middleware-permissions)  - A middleware solution to validate permissions of a request.
+### Database
+- [moleculer-middleware-permissions](https://github.com/bytetechnology/moleculer-context-db)  - A database integrator for injecting a transaction safe database session into the context of the action.
 ## Mixins
 ### Database
 - [Memoize mixin for Moleculer services methods](https://gist.github.com/icebob/40a612ec3c453347aef7a808b82ab747)  - Caching for Moleculer service [methods](https://moleculer.services/docs/0.13/services.html#Methods)